 How do you make vegetarian Cincinnati chili?

-For this recipe, it’s the same as you would for the copycat Cincinnati chili I made earlier this year.
-It really is SIMPLE!
-Start with water in a large pot (that you would make pasta in – high sided pan) then you add the Impossible meat and carrots.
+- Start with water in a Dutch oven or large pot over medium-high heat.
+Add Impossible meat and shredded carrots.
 The water will cook the meat & veggies.
 I let that cook for about five minutes and use a meat chopper to break up the plant-based “hamburger”.
-After five minutes, add all your seasonings and let simmer for an hour.
-THAT’S IT!

 Can you make vegetarian Cincinnati chili in a slow cooker?

 Yes – it’s exactly the same in a slow cooker – just cook it longer!
-On the stove top – it’s cooked down and ready in about an hour of simmering.
-Vegetarian Cincinnati chili in a slow cooker would just take 2-3 hours on low to be ready to go!
-I wouldn’t crank it on high as it will probably dry up too quickly.
+In a slow cooker, Cincinnati chili would just take 2-3 hours on low to be ready to go!

 Does Vegetarian Cincinnati Chili taste like Cincinnati Chili?